coder/code-server/docs/CONTRIBUTING.md

 4. There will be merge conflicts.
 First commit them.
    1. We do this because if we don't, it will be impossible to review your PR.
 5. Once they're all fixed, test code-server locally and make sure it all works.
+6. Check the version of Node.js that the version of Electron shipped with VSCode uses, and update the version of Node.js if necessary.

 #### Notes about Changes